Want your AR-15 to be the best it can be?

 For the lefties out there or for poor Californians running “featureless” AR-15’s who need to be able to flick their safety on the right side.

-- DPMS Ambi Safety: More budget minded version that still gets the job done. ($34)
+- DPMS Ambi Safety: A more budget-minded version that still gets the job done.

-- JP Ambi Safety: Or if you’re looking for some flair and quality ($37)
+- Seekins Ambi Safety: Or if you’re looking for some flair and quality.
+Plus these work the best with Featureless AR Builds.

 Overwhelmed yet?
 We’re almost done!